 We are committed to supporting our colleagues in an inclusive environment which empowers people, encourages individuality and promotes collaboration.
 We support our people to achieve a balance between their work and personal commitments through generous family leave policies which offer a range of flexible working arrangements.

 We are a living wage employer and have committed to meeting the living wage for all our employees.
 Every employee has a contract of employment that sets out the terms and conditions of their employment.
 Part-time employees have the same terms and conditions and the same access to benefits as our full-time colleagues.
 All employees are signposted to our employee handbook which makes it clear we oppose all forms of unfair discrimination or victimisation.

 We engage with third party suppliers to provide additional staff resource based on business demand.
 These staff receive no less favourable terms and conditions than our permanent workforce and we work in compliance with the UK’s Agency Worker Regulations.
 In addition, from time-to-time, we also engage specialist contractor resource on specific projects.

 All of our employees and contractors are required to go through a vetting process, which includes ensuring they have a right to work in the UK.
 This is effective at ensuring our employees and contractors have not been subjected to human trafficking.

 All new joiners to SAM UK, including contractors based at our sites, undergo a corporate induction and mandatory training programme.
 This introduces new staff to the standards and values we operate under and the conduct we expect from our employees.

-- Review and update our third party risk policies and supporting procedures and further enhance the monitoring of our outsourced services, and fully embed the in-service management of services with team owners.
+- Continue to review and update our third party risk policies and supporting procedures and further enhance the monitoring of our outsourced services.

-- Achieve completion of our supplier assessment by 100% of suppliers and attestations to ensure all suppliers have issued a human trafficking and modern slavery statement, where applicable, or Management are satisfied through alternative assessments.
+- Target 100% completion of our supplier assessment for new suppliers and attestations; to ensure all suppliers have issued a human trafficking and modern slavery statement, where applicable, or Management are satisfied through alternative assessments.